luoshanico/engineered/README.md

 ## Features

 - **Interactive Physics**: Add, move, and modify dynamic objects in a live simulation environment.
-- **Constraints System**: Connect objects with damped springs, pins, pivot joints, and motors.
+- **Constraints System**: Connect objects with damped springs, pivot joints, and motors.
 - **Object Anchoring**: Precisely control interaction points using anchor markers.
+- **Static objects**: Create static objects by pinning objects to the background.

 ---